Amsterdam/amsterdam.github.io/CONTRIBUTING.md

 ---

-For more information oh how to use and contribute to this project, please read the [README](README.md).
+For more information on how to use and contribute to this project, please read the [README](README.md).